simoncblyth/opticks/examples/README.rst

     GAS
        geometry acceleration structure building

+    Revisited this, tidying up the headers aiming to eliminate optix types from high levels in order to hide the version.

 UseOptiX7GeometryInstanced
     Attempting to switch UseOptiX7GeometryModular to use an instanced custom geometry for lots of spheres.

+    TODO:

+    1. split off geometry from engine